dosssman/doss.github.io/_projects/2022-05-charybdis-build.md

 - For clear prints, polishing then applying some clear UV cut coating is a must.
 The clear coating improves the glossiness and transparency of the print, as well as protect the case from yellow across time due to ambient UV rays.
 Before the prints are coated, it would be better to keep them hidden from sun light, or other UV ray sources.
 {: .text-justify}

-As a reference, the print ready PreForm files for this keybaord can be found [in this GitHub repository](). **TODO: Add link to repo**
+As a reference, the print ready PreForm files for this keyboard can be found [in this GitHub repository](https://github.com/dosssman/Charybdis/tree/dosssman/files/4x6_dosssman/preform).
+Note that the cases as engraved with my nickname, so I would not recommend re-using the PreForm as they are.
 {: .text-justify}

 Finally, a small showcase of the 3D printing tool and process.